 And it is not just audiences who love the all-round entertainer.

 "He is one of the great performers," former BBC director general Greg Dyke told the Guardian in 2006.

 "He's got the look, he's got the style, he can do it all.
 He just is a star.
 You might ask how - or even why - but when you see it, you cannot deny it."

-Now a great-grandfather, Forsyth has six children and lives in Surrey with his third wife Wilnelia, a former Miss World who is 30 years his junior.
+Now a great-grandfather, Sir Bruce has six children and lives in Surrey with his third wife Wilnelia.